top_nav.html

 Ireland > Inishbofin Half Marathon

-Sparsely populated and characterized by the same green, rocky hills that are found throughout its larger neighbor to the southeast, the Republic of Ireland, the island of Inishbofin plays host each year to the Inishbofin Half Marathon, which will mark its fourth annual running in the spring of 2009 along this beautifully scenic, peaceful and pastoral island just off the coast of Galway, near Ireland's Connemara region in the northwestern part of the country.
+Sparsely populated and characterized by the same green, rocky hills that are found throughout its larger neighbor to the southeast, the Republic of Ireland, the island of Inishbofin plays host each year to the Inishbofin Half Marathon, which will mark its 8th annual running in the spring of 2013 along this beautifully scenic, peaceful and pastoral island just off the coast of Galway, near Ireland's Connemara region in the northwestern part of the country.

 The High Road section of the course takes runners through some of Ireland's most remote and beautiful scenery, as sheep grazing on grassy, rocky hills overlook farmland bordered by ancient stone fences.
 Runners follow the High Road through the areas known as Middlequarter and Cloonamore toward the waters of East End Bay, just a few miles away from the mainland.
-Once runners make their way around the turn at East End Bay, they then head west along the Low Road back in the direction of Fawnmore, passing through Knock on their way to the stretch of the race that runs along Inishbofin's southern coast, overlooking the harbor.

 Runners make three laps along the loop along the High and Low roads, before turning off from the Low Road just before finishing the third lap, onto the Pound Road, which features what race organizers describe as "Heart Break Hill," perhaps the most challenging hill of the race.
 The comfort is that once you climb this hill, you've almost reached the finish, which lies just a short stretch away at the village known as the Boreen, not far from Inishbofin's Days Hotel.